Robyn Malcolm: Career

 Malcolm's first long-running television role was nurse Ellen Crozier in soap opera Shortland Street.
 She appeared on the show for over five years.

 She played the lead role in television feature, Clare, based on the cervical cancer experiment at Auckland's National Women's Hospital which resulted in the Cartwright Inquiry.

 In 1999, Malcolm was one of the founding members of the New Zealand Actors' Company along with Tim Balme, Katie Wolfe, and Simon Bennett.
 The company produced and toured a number of successful stage productions throughout New Zealand.

 In 2005, Malcolm took on the role of Cheryl West, matriarch of the West family, in Outrageous Fortune.
 Mixing comedy and drama, the show became one of the highest-rated and most honoured in New Zealand history.

 Malcolm co-starred in 2010 feature film The Hopes and Dreams of Gazza Snell, playing mother to a family obsessed with go-karting and motorsports.
 She has also had small roles in movies Absent Without Leave directed by John Laing, The Last Tattoo directed by John Reid, Gaylene Preston's Perfect Strangers, and Christine Jeffs' Sylvia.
 She had a minor role as Morwen in the second film of the Lord of the Rings trilogy.

 She played Kirsty Corella in the Australian television series Rake, and Julie Wheeler in Upper Middle Bogan.

 She plays Mrs Keene on the 2023 drama series Black Bird.

 Malcolm plays the lead role in the six-part drama After the Party, which aired on TVNZ from 29 October 2023.
 The Guardian reviewer Luke Buckmaster called it "one of the greatest performances in any TV show in years".

 On 31 January 2025, Malcolm was named in the cast for Netflix series The Survivors.
+On 29 January 2026, Malcolm was named in the cast for Stan Australia co-commissioned series Careless.